 Moreover, Ambrose entreats Theodosius not to grant the Jews a triumph of any sort, such as the rebuilding of the burnt-down synagogue and the return of its burnt or plundered “offerings” (donaria, whatever this means).
 For Ambrose, the fulfillment of this demand would have meant a glorious victory for the Jews, whereas the ruins of the burned down synagogue symbolized the Christian subjugation of the Jews, if not their humiliation.
 A converted synagogue would not have conveyed this notion in the same way.
 Indeed, the circumstances would likely have vanished from local collective memory.
 The conversion of synagogues into Christian places of worship became a (not too widespread) phenomenon after the second decade of the fifth century only.
 Ambrose’s belligerent attitude was enhanced by a strong sense of camaraderie with his Callinicum counterpart, perhaps fueled by his own admiring envy of the latter’s action.

-As in Sergius’ later “hate crime” in Kalesh, marked by its concerted and sustained effort to rid the public arena of a Jewish presence, Ambrose’s goal was to cleanse the public domain of the presence of Jews and heretics.
+As in Sergius’s later “hate crime” in Kalesh, marked by its concerted and sustained effort to rid the public arena of a Jewish presence, Ambrose’s goal was to cleanse the public domain of the presence of Jews and heretics.
 This would explain the opening remarks of his letter, portraying the situation of the bishop of Callinicum as a choice between becoming a martyr or an apostate.
 Ambrose contended that he himself wished to be in a similar position, facing martyrdom: “You [the emperor] have a culprit who is on the spot, one who admits the charge.
-I declare that I burnt the synagogue, or at any rate that I instructed them that there should be no building where Christ was denied.”
-(Amb.
+I declare that I burnt the synagogue, or at any rate that I instructed them that there should be no building where Christ was denied” (Amb.
 Ep., 74 [40].
 8, ed.
 Liebeschuetz, 100).
 What is Ambrose referring to here?
-In light of what follows, the meaning of his statement becomes even more complicated: “If I am faced with the further question of why I have not burnt the synagogue here [Milan or Aquileia?], [I reply that] since it had already caught fire by an act of God, my participation was not required.”
-(Amb.
+In light of what follows, the meaning of his statement becomes even more complicated: “If I am faced with the further question of why I have not burnt the synagogue here [Milan or Aquileia?], [I reply that] since it had already caught fire by an act of God, my participation was not required” (Amb.
 Ep., 74 [40].
 8, ed.
 Liebeschuetz, 100).
-These extremely vague statements are a matter for speculation.
+These extremely vague statements are a matter of speculation.
 It is difficult to envisage, even for the sake of argument, that Ambrose is bragging about his own involvement in the destruction of the Callinicum synagogue.
 However, his own admission of involvement in one way or another, whether instigating, assisting, or condoning such actions closer to home, in Milan or Aquileia, should not be dismissed.
 The latter possibility seems to carry more weight, although it remains quite vague.
 It is possible to see this as an extension of Ambrose’s vicious rhetoric, trying to gain public support.

 4. Emperor Theodosius I and His Role in the Unfolding Events